Sarissophoroi

 The sarissophoroi (σαρισσοφόροι, sarissa bearers; singular: sarissophoros σαρισσοφόρος), also called prodromoi, were a unit of light cavalry in the ancient Macedonian army.

 Overview

 In the primary sources Arrian mentions that the Macedonian officer Aretes commanded the prodromoi, in the same context Curtius says that Aretes commanded the sarissophoroi.
 It would appear that the same unit of cavalry was known by both names.

 Scholarship is divided as to the ethnic composition of the sarissophoroi/prodromoi of the Macedonian army.
 Most authorities regard the sarissophoroi/prodromoi as being raised from Macedonians.
 This would parallel the composition of the Athenian prodromoi, who were raised from the thetes, the lowest census class of Athenian citizens.
-Sekunda, however, gives them an origin from Thrace.
+Nicholas Sekunda, however, gives them an origin from Thrace.
 Arrian usually differentiates the prodromoi of the Macedonian army from the Paeonian light cavalry, which suggests a fixed ethnic composition.
 This uncertainty is probably due to the lack of a definite understanding of the use of the term prodromoi by the primary sources.